patient recruitment rare disease

 The discussion covered a number of solutions to address these challenges, including:

 • Regulatory innovation: Harriet suggested using gene-based proof-of-concept trials to simplify the approval process for new therapies.
-By building on existing knowledge from these initial trials, regulators could streamline approvals for similar treatments, making the process faster and more efficient.
+By building on existing knowledge from these initial trials, regulators could streamline approvals for similar treatments.
+This direction aligns with emerging FDA guidance on complex innovative trial designs, real-world evidence, and patient-focused drug development, all of which create pathways for sponsors to use adaptive and evidence-driven approaches in rare disease programs.
+The regulatory landscape is evolving, but sponsors need to engage with these frameworks proactively to shape how they are applied.

 • Collaborative efforts: Harriet spoke about how PCD Research has successfully partnered with organizations like Harwell and the Nucleic Acid Therapeutics Accelerator.
-She highlighted that collaboration between academia, industry, investors, and patient advocates is essential to breaking down silos and driving progress in rare disease treatment.
+She highlighted that collaboration between academia, industry, investors, and patient advocates is essential to overcoming the fragmentation that limits progress in rare disease treatment and driving progress in rare disease treatment.

 Get in touch